unfoldingWord-box3/desktop-app-template/macos/buildResources/README.txt

 First time use (not an upgrade):

-1. Move %%APP_NAME%%-macos-[type]-%%APP_VERSION%%.zip to your Desktop.
+1. Move %%APP_NAME%%-macos-[ intel | mx ]-%%APP_VERSION%%.zip to your Desktop.
-2. Double-click %%APP_NAME%%-macos-[type]-%%APP_VERSION%%.zip to expand its contents into a '%%APP_NAME%%-macos-[type]-%%APP_VERSION%%' folder.
+2. Double-click %%APP_NAME%%-macos-[ intel | mx ]-%%APP_VERSION%%.zip to expand its contents into a '%%APP_NAME%%-macos-[ intel | mx ]-%%APP_VERSION%%' folder.
 3. Open a terminal -- Launchpad (Application) > Utilities > Terminal
-4. Type the following then enter: cd Desktop/%%APP_NAME%%-macos-[type]-%%APP_VERSION%% Use the values of [type] from the folder expanded on your Desktop in step 2 above.
+4. Type the following then enter: cd Desktop/%%APP_NAME%%-macos-[ intel | mx ]-%%APP_VERSION%%
+          Use the values of [ intel | mx ] from the folder expanded on your Desktop in step 2 above.
 5. Type the following then enter:
      ./%%APP_NAME%%.%%APP_EXT%%
 6. This will lead to a message saying "server.bin" Not Opened